 And 30x + 4 is negative up to x = −4/30 = −2/15, and positive from there onwards.
 So:

 Note: The point where it changes is called an inflection point.

 What about when the slope stays the same (straight line)?

-Otherwise a straight line is acceptable for both.
+A straight line is acceptable for concave upward or concave downward.

 Example: y = 2x + 1

 2x + 1 is a straight line.

 It is concave upward.